rmedinahu/rmedinahu.github.io/cs145/lab/lab-09-apr-08-solution.md

 			System.out.print("\n\nPlease enter a single letter or enter an asterisk to stop. ==> ");
 			users_char = user_input_scanner.next(); // Read in the entered character.

-			// User .equals to compare strings.
+			// Use user_char.equals to compare strings.
 It will return a boolean value. continue_looping = !users_char.equals("*");
 		}